botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 # Getting started

-Botify provides a REST API in order to integrate Botify in third-party applications and allowing to use almost everything available in the Botify Analytics and the Chrome Extension.
+Botify provides a REST API to integrate Botify into third-party applications and allow to use almost any data available in the Botify interface or via the Botify Chrome Extension.

 <a href="https://docs.google.com/forms/d/1T6D588024flDKHS6q_IMlVMS-q8rmRvgzBIc8EZdyDo/viewform" class="inscription-button" target="_blank">Request access to the alpha version of the Botify API</a>

 ## Use examples
+- Build your own graphs and integrate them into existing dashboards
-- Get the list of your projects and analyses.
+- Get the list of all your projects and analyses
-- Get crawl statistics.
+- Get crawl statistics while Botify is exploring your website
-- Search for URL matching complex filters.
+- Search for URLs matching complex filters, based on any indicator or URL patterns
-- Perform complex aggregations on analysis URL model.
+- Perform complex data aggregations using our URL data model
-- Get information on any analysed URL: status, performance, inlinks, outlinks, visits, presence in sitemaps, pagerank, etc
+- Get information about any URL crawled by Botify: HTTP status code, load  time performance, number of inlinks, of outlinks, of organic visits, presence in sitemaps, internal pagerank, etc.
-- Get information about top external domains, orphan URLs, lost pagerank, sitemaps, etc.
+- Get information about other URLs found in the report: top external domains your website links to, orphan URLs (found in Google analytics data but not found through links on your website)
-- Create CSV Exports.
+- Create automated CSV exports
 - ... and much more

 ## Topics